 About

 Katie Ward is an award-winning author from Suffolk UK.
 Her new novel, Pathways, is published by Fleet (Little, Brown UK 2024).
-Pathways is contemporary fiction: about Cara, a neuroscientist with a research post at Cambridge trying to make an impact in her field; and Heather, her almost-stepdaughter, who goes to Las Vegas on impulse without a backward glance.
-A novel of both the heart and the head, Pathways is perceptive, wry and unexpectedly moving – a love story of deep originality and intelligence.
+Pathways is contemporary fiction: about Cara, a neuroscientist trying to make a contribution to the field; and Heather, her almost-stepdaughter, trying to find ways to express herself.
+Set partly in the research labs of Cambridge – and partly on the luminous streets of Las Vegas – these two different worldviews seem irreconcilable.
+Fascinating, perceptive and intimate, Pathways is a novel of both the heart and the head.

 Katie’s debut novel, Girl Reading, was published in the UK (Virago 2011), US (Scribner 2012) and South Korea (박하 Bakha 2014).
-It was a Cactus TV Book Club selection and a book of the week on The Oprah Blog.
+It was a Cactus TV Book Club selection and a book of the week on the Oprah Blog.
+She received the Clarissa Luard Award in 2013.

 Katie says this: